-Walsgrave C of E Academy Instructions for Long Term Medicines Stored In School
+Instructions for Long Term Medicines Stored In School

 Pupil Name.....

 Class.....

-If complains of the following symptoms then

-I give permissi on for school staff to administer the following medication.
+If Complains fo the following symptoms the permission for the school staff to administer the following medication:

-Symptoms

-Please contact me before administering the medication I do not need to be contacted before medication is administered I give permission for school to direct my son/daughter to apply the prescribed medication, or if necessary, for staff to apply the cream for them (as shown on the body map below).
+Symptoms Please contact me before administering the medication I do not need to be contacted before medication is administered I give permission for school to direct my son/daughter to apply the prescribed medication, or if necessary, for staff to apply the cream for them (as shown on the body map below)